 This trip to Kentucky, I went alone.
 My dad turned seventy -four in July.
 My dad and I have had our ups and downs over the years, some of it I’ve caused and other times I haven’t.
-In the end it doesn’t matter.
-This year my dad bought me a bamboo hat rack, he gave me a teapot that he had excess of, and I found some gifts along the way for my husband, my son, and my son-in-law.
+In the end, it doesn’t matter.
+This year my dad bought me a bamboo hat rack, he gave me a teapot that he had an excess of, and I found some gifts along the way for my husband, my son, and my son-in-law.
 This week my table arrived.
 The solid wood piece is tall and long and I’ll be able to fit bar stools underneath it.
 It now sits in my kitchen where people will gather around it.
 I’m really excited about the table.
 But things are only things.
 You can’t take them with you when you go.

 The most precious item I brought back isn’t tangible, but it is the most important, memories.
 I brought back many that are filled with love.
 The time that I spent with my daddy was priceless.
 I spent eight full days with him, ten if you include the travel days.
 I had his undivided attention most of the time and shared him with his kind, loving and caring significant other Debbie.

-On my much needed vacation to Kentucky, every morning that I shuffled to the kitchen for my tea, my daddy was there.
+On my much-needed vacation to Kentucky, every morning that I shuffled to the kitchen for my tea, my daddy was there.
 When you are young, you take that for granted.
 We didn’t do a ton, which was exactly what I needed and wanted.
 I was able to edit my manuscript, read a book, watch too many episodes of Once Upon a Time, eat thick Chris Duff (my dad) milkshakes every night, run errands, really look at sunsets, spend hours at antique stores without rushing because my dad loves them more than I do, go to doctor’s appointments, cook, and eat.
-I not only was taught how to make beef stroganoff, my daddy made it for me and I had it for breakfast the day I left to come home.
+I not only was taught how to make beef stroganoff, but my daddy also made it for me.
+I had it for breakfast the day I left to come home.
 I need to make that for dinner this week.

 And every night he told me he loved me.
 I didn’t literally get tucked into bed as that would be seriously weird, but each night I got my hug and kiss.

 When he dropped me off at the Cincinnati airport, I got the hug of a lifetime and I clung on tight.
-I don’t believe this will be the last time I see my dad, but it may very well be the sweetest memory of time I will ever have with him.
+I don’t believe this will be the last time I see my dad, but it may very well be the sweetest memory I will ever have with him.
 It was precious because I will always know how much daddy loves me.